Take Action

 Keep away from fallen wires, flooded areas and storm debris.
 Treat all downed wires and anything touching them as though they have electricity running through them.

 Consider installing a standby generator to protect your home.
 A standby generator is permanently installed outside the home and runs on natural gas or propane.
 Standby generators turn on automatically when the power shuts off, even if you’re away from home.
 A transfer switch monitors utility power and transfers the electrical load to the generator if power is lost.
-A KOHLER generator can power everything in your home, including lights, heating/cooling systems, appliances, sump pumps, security systems and more.
+A Generac or KOHLER generator can power everything in your home, including lights, heating/cooling systems, appliances, sump pumps, security systems and more.

 Be careful if you’re using a portable generator.
 Use properly rated extension cords (electrical load and length).
 Make sure the generator is properly vented to avoid carbon monoxide poisoning; don’t place it in your home or an enclosed space like a garage.
 Don’t connect it directly to your home’s electrical system; electricity could flow backward into the power lines and endanger lives.
 Plug appliances directly into the portable generator.